The latest batch of early Prime Day deals

 Where and how to shop on Prime Day

 You don't need to sit at your computer to shop Prime Day.
-For example, if you own any kind of Alexa-compatible device (Fire tablet, Echo smart speaker, etc.), you can ask Alexa for Prime Day deals -- some of which might be exclusively available via voice purchase.
+For example, if you own any kind of Alexa-compatible device (like a Fire tablet or Echo smart speaker), you can ask Alexa for Prime Day deals -- some of which might be exclusively available via voice purchase.

 The Amazon mobile apps, meanwhile, will let you grab deals while you're on the go.
 And if you happen to be in the vicinity of a Whole Foods, you might be able to score an extra Prime Day discount.
 In 2018, Prime subscribers received a $10 Whole Foods credit.
 At the very least, you'll get "an additional 10 percent off hundreds of sale items," according to Amazon.

-Note: This story was originally published April 3 and is regularly updated.